rwilliams/jrubywiki/Developing-with-JRuby-Truffle.md

         }
 ```
 If you want to call different methods on a helper node, then use a `getStrNode()` helper which returns the helper node.

+## Polymorphic inline caches

+When you use `@Cached` to create a PIC you should add a `limit` property to set the maximum size of the cache, and add a corresponding entry to `Options`.
+For examples see https://github.com/jruby/jruby/commit/cbacdd5a2be32d74ed152a1c306beaa927e80e4e.